-- 2. Overview of Scientist Co-PI Seeking a Community Co-PI: See form on page 17. - 4.
-Application questions: See questions on page 18. - 5.
+- 1. Overview of Academic Partner Seeking a Community Co-PI: See form on next page. - 4.
+Application questions: See questions on next two pages. - 5.
 Letter of Reference.
-Includes a letter of reference from the organization you represent demonstrating support for your participation in QuickStart. - 6.
-Resume or CV (Not to exceed 4 pages).
+Includes a letter of reference from the organization you represent demonstrating support for your participation in QuickStart. - 4.
+Resume or CV: Not to exceed 4 pages.